bualuk/cisc187-assignments/lab27-bst/README.md

 Implement `begin` so that the iterator points to the first element of the in order traversal.
 As always, function `end` should represent a position past the last element.
 Make sure your functions return the `const_iterator` type and implement them in the `bstree` class.

+In this container we will add a reverse iterator to match our iterator decrement operator.
+Implement `rbegin` so that the iterator points to the first element of the reversed set (the last element).
+As always, function `rend` should represent a position past the last element.
+For the reversed set, the iterstor must be 1 'past the beginning'.
+Make sure your functions return the `const_reverse_iterator` type.

 A subtle point to notice in the bstree class.
 Notice the definitions of iterator at the top of the bstree class: